 If you would like to seek compensation, it is important that you get started on your burn injury case sooner rather than later.

 Burn victims are limited by the statute of limitations on their claims; this is simply the deadline, as outlined by state law.
-Most burn injury cases must be filed within four years of the date of the burn.
+Most burn injury cases in Florida must be filed within four years of the date of the burn.
 This deadline can change where a child or death is involved.
 The same is true for cases in which a government body is a possible negligent party.

 Many burn victims are misled by how long they have to file a claim.
 It is crucial to give yourself enough time to investigate and prepare a strong claim.
-To improve your chances of winning, as well as to save yourself time and stress, you can hire an experienced burn injury lawyer to take care of all this for you.
+To improve your chances of winning, as well as to save yourself time and stress, you can hire an experienced Fort Lauderdale burn injury lawyer to take care of all this for you.
 The more time you give them to prepare your claim, the longer they will have to make sure all bases are covered.

 Hire Trusted Legal Representation—Call (954) 467-8800